Reviews You Can Rely On

 Conclusion

-While the LG did well at making a frozen burrito — a task that stumped many other models — it still was surpassed by the Sharp for burrito expertise.
+While the LG did well at making a frozen burrito — a task that stumped many other models — it was still surpassed by the Sharp for burrito expertise.
 This was canceled out by its poor performance at heating up a plate of leftovers and was otherwise an unremarkable microwave.
 This model does cost less than the top scorer by about a hundred bucks but was over 50% more expensive than our Best Buy award winners, which both scored better.

 David Wise and Austin Palmer